thomasnguyen244/top-open-source-nextjs-projects/README.md

 ### 6. Unkey
 [Unkey](https://github.com/unkeyed/unkey) is Open Source API Key Management.
 API authentication made easy.

+### 7. Documenso
+[Documenso](https://github.com/documenso/documenso) aims to be the world's most trusted document signing tool.
+This trust is built by empowering you to self-host Documenso and review how it works under the hood.

 ## V. AI / ML / Chat bot

 ### 1. Civitai